nabto/nabto5-beta-release/4.0/README.md

  * User experience updates in the could console

 ## Limitations and known issues in this release
   * API error codes in the device is not fully implemented.
 For now, just check for `NABTO_DEVICE_OK` when checking for success, detailed error codes when status is not OK cannot yet be fully trusted (but will be different than the OK codes in case of error).
   * Documentation is limited to annotation in header files.
   * Device id and product id for embedded devices is not validated in the basestation during attach (against the values entered in the console), only the device's public key is validated.
+  * Tunnels are leaked when a connection closes.

 ## Getting started

 To get started using this release, first build both SDK's, then try each example.

 ### building embedded SDK
 ```